Category: Trend Analysis

 • How often did it happen?

-• What patterns do we see?
+• What patterns exist?

-• What do we need to do differently next?
+• What should we do differently next?

 • Where should we intervene?

-When A.I.
-Offers Insight but No Action
+When AI Generates Insight but No Action

-If teams don’t know:
+If teams do not know:

 • Who owns the decision